Unexpected Signal Facts & Trivia

 • 1

 Highest priority.
-Even if the light is red, if an officer says "Go", you go.
+If an officer says "Go" on a red light, you go.

 • 2